arangodb/docs/3.11/aql/graphs-traversals-explained.md

 ---
 layout: default
-description: A traversal starts at one specific document (startVertex) and follows alledges connected to this document
+description: A traversal starts at one specific document (startVertex) and follows all edges connected to this document
 ---
 Traversals explained
 ====================